Uberspace/lab/source/guide_postgresql.rst

 .. code-block:: console

  [isabell@stardust ~]$ psql <database name>
- databaseName=# CREATE EXTENSION IF NOT EXISTS uuid-ossp;
+ databaseName=# CREATE EXTENSION IF NOT EXISTS "uuid-ossp";

 After creating the extension, check whether PostgreSQL can find it using the ``\dx`` command in the interactive ``psql`` shell: